tanno1/ImageRegistration/README.md

 Currently only tested on Mac.

 # Contribution
 There are a lot of features that could be implemented.
-Message me if you would like to help: noahetanner@gmail.com
+See the Issues tab or message me if you would like to help: noahetanner@gmail.com

 # License
 MIT License